oschonrock/hibp/README.md

 ## Intro

+>Have I Been Pwned?
+(HIBP) is a public resource that allows
+>Internet users to check whether their personal data has been
+>compromised by data breaches.
+The service collects and analyzes
+>hundreds of database dumps and pastes containing information about
+>billions of leaked accounts...
+>
+> It makes available a database of password which have been
+> compromised in previous data breaches from all over the globe.
+There
+> are currently (Dec 2024) just shy of 1 billion unique passwords in
+> this db.
+This database is available in sha1 or ntlm text file form
+> together with a count of the number of previous breaches.

 High performance *downloader, query tool, server and utilities*

 This very useful database is somewhat challenging to use locally